Back to case studies

 03

-Primary line capacity recovered from R&D trial use — equivalent to approximately 8–10 additional production days per quarter
+Primary line capacity recovered from R&D trial use, equivalent to approximately 8, 10 additional production days per quarter

 04

-Glass fibre-reinforced hybrid product development accelerated significantly: first viable Orbond Plus-equivalent configuration achieved in 3 physical validation runs vs. 11 runs for the previous standard product development cycle
+Glass fibre reinforced hybrid product development accelerated significantly: first viable Orbond Plus equivalent configuration achieved in 3 physical validation runs vs

 05

-Institutional process knowledge formalised into a queryable model — reducing dependency on individual senior engineers and creating a transferable knowledge base for operator development
+Institutional process knowledge formalised into a queryable model, reducing dependency on individual senior engineers and creating a transferable knowledge base for operator development

 Start a discovery